Innanov/read/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to NZ-SeQTech's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**NZ-SeQTech** is a Python library designed to facilitate DNA sequence encoding in quantum machine learning applications.
+With NZ-SeQTech, you can effortlessly encode DNA sequences using various data encoding techniques we have developed and discussed in our article 📄 `Classical-to-Quantum Sequence Encoding in Genomics <https://www.researchgate.net/publication/370213316_Classical-to-Quantum_Sequence_Encoding_in_Genomics>`_.
+This library is distributed under the Apache license.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including the :ref:`installation` the project.

 .. note::